wandb/docs/docs/guides/artifacts/intro.md

 <CTAButtons productLink="https://wandb.ai/wandb/arttest/artifacts/model/iv3_trained/5334ab69740f9dda4fed/lineage" colabLink="https://colab.research.google.com/github/wandb/examples/blob/master/colabs/wandb-artifacts/Pipeline_Versioning_with_W%26B_Artifacts.ipynb"/>

 Use W&B Artifacts to track and version data as the inputs and outputs of your [W&B Runs](../runs/intro.md).
-For example, a model training run might take in a dataset as input and trained model as output.
-In addition to logging hyperparameters and metadata to a run, you can use an artifact to log the dataset used to train the model as input and the resulting model checkpoints as outputs.
+For example, a model training run might take in a dataset as input and produce a trained model as output.
+In addition to logging hyperparameters, metadata and metrics to a run, you can use an artifact to log, track and version the dataset used to train the model as input and another artifact for the resulting model checkpoints as outputs.

 ## Use cases
 You can use artifacts throughout your entire ML workflow as inputs and outputs of [runs](../runs/intro.md).
 You can use datasets, models, or even other artifacts as inputs for processing.